Kuift/Overseer/README.md

 ##### Thanks to Epsilon for the inventory code

 ## TODO:
+### Overseer gamemode:
+- make the builder the only class available
+- make the save system available to everyone even if not overseer
+- make a item that allow you to buy things from the workshop to destroy bedrock and spawn block OR make impossible to put blueprint in those places
+- determine a limit of block that can be placed by the overseer(s) depending on the number of people in the server
+    - once the limit is found, make it so instead of having a time limit, the overseer has a "blueprint block quota" to fill before the next phase begin
+- make the overseer selectable with a voting system
+- make it competitive:
+    - add the red team
+    - make it so that each team can select their own overseer
+    - make it so that when the overseer phase is done, each team must build the blueprints of the opposite overseer
+- make a third phase; make a breaking phase where people of to break their construction; or make a defense phase, where one team defend with the help of their blueprint; or make make a normal CTF start

 ### Live editor todo:
+* make a good gui for the editor tool
 * make selection actually select the right area
 * make it possible to rotate 2d sprite larger than 8x8
 * make blob stop attacking when in edit mode